 Cilantro Plant Benefits

 The Cilantro plant is more than just a herb.
-Also called coriander, Cilantro is a vital component of many Mexican and Asian dishes.
+Also called Coriander, Cilantro is a vital component of many Mexican and Asian dishes.

 1. Rich in Antioxidants